Maithilishetty/maithilishetty.github.io/_pages/projects.md

 ### Identification and Control of Nonlinear Systems | MATLAB

 Designed neural network controllers for the identification and control of nonlinear dynamical systems.
 Performed a comparison with different algorithms like BPA and OSLA.
-Used the paper 'Identification and Control of Dynamical Systems using Neural Networks', by KS Narendra and K.Parthasarathy as reference.
+Used the paper 'Identification and Control of Dynamical Systems using Neural Networks', by KS Narendra and K Parthasarathy as reference.